See photos of Chris.

 She is currently mentoring St. Peter's 2017 first-year EFM [Education for Ministry] class and plans to continue through all four years.

-"The Little Cupboard" is one of Chris' ministry projects with Feed the Children Heart and Soul.
+"The Little Cupboard" is one of Chris' ministry projects with Heart and Soul.
 Built by one of our parishioners, the cupboard is located at the church fence on Second Street near Parish Hall and is a welcome assistance to those in need.
 It is kept filled with food items, toiletries, scarves, gloves and socks--and even Bibles!

 In addition to her other ministries, Chris is also leading St. Peter's newly-formed Daughters of The King group, a ministry devoted to prayer, service and evangelism.
 Several DOK members went to our diocesan convention in Ocean City MD to pray for election issues in a prayer room provided for them.